CoderDojoTrento/turtle-pyscript/README.md

 - movements are currently always immediate, [see issue about concurrency](https://github.com/CoderDojoTrento/turtle-pyscript/issues/8).
 - Stamp is currently buggy ([see issue](https://github.com/CoderDojoTrento/turtle-pyscript/issues/13))
 - There is noticeable lag ([see issue](https://github.com/CoderDojoTrento/turtle-pyscript/issues/18)) if you have the pen down, to prevent it keep calling `color('yellow')`
+- We only support Pyodide interpreter, Micropython is faster to load but lacks many Python features so we don't guarantee full support ([see issue](https://github.com/CoderDojoTrento/turtle-pyscript/issues/20))

 **Game engine**: We also provide an experimental `Sprite` API built on top of `Turtle` which is in flux and subject to change.